Aayush9029/bigbrother/README.md

 > Uses Apple's Beautiful CoreML tool and Python's amazing Open-CV to see if your precious laptop gets picked up or tampered with when you're out and about...peeing

 Then
-> Notifies by either sending a message though discord webhook or screams at the intruder.
+> Notifies by either sending a message / images though discord webhook or screams at the intruder.
+>
+> Saves the last x seconds of video footage before and after tampering and sends it to you if you want.

 *Could be useful in school library or something? :)*